 The Ulysses Trust is registered with ‘Give As You Live,’ an on-line shopping gateway which contributes a percentage of all purchases made through the gateway to the purchasers nominated charity.
 Expedition leaders can help other grant applicants in future, by using this gateway for expedition procurement of travel, equipment insurance etc where possible.
 Click here to visit Give As You Live and help us to help you.

 The Ulysses Trust presents awards for the VR, UOTC and Cadet expedition each year which the Trustees consider best achieved the underlying objectives of the Trust.
 Trustees base their judgement primarily on the Expedition Report and accompanying imagery, and entry is automatic on its receipt.
 It’s a great way to raise the profile of your unit, so follow up a good expedition with a good report!

 What More Can You Do For the Ulysses Trust?

-The Trust does not have an endowment, and raises funds year-by-year in order to provide grants to expeditions.
+The Trust needs to raise funds year-by-year in order to provide grants to expeditions.
 In addition to the basic conditions of a grant, we ask recipients to make unit and expedition members aware of the help received from the Ulysses Trust, and promote ways in which their friends and families can help the Trust help others.
 The next section briefly explores what you can do for us.